Candle Care, Room Spray, Diffuser & Essential Oil Information

 Reed diffusers are a lovely low-maintenance way to keep a room smelling fresh all the time.
 A little care will help yours last longer and smell stronger.

-- Flip the reeds if needed, to refresh the scent.
-If you prefer a softer fragrance, use fewer reeds.
+• Flip the reeds if needed, to refresh the scent.
+This isn't mandatory but it can help.

 How to Refill Your Diffuser